Sheep and goat

 Heavy impact on the environment

 In many countries, sheep and goats have a heavy impact on the environment, often seriously overgrazing areas, as their numbers are often far too high for the vegetation to sustain them.
-Such areas include most countries around the Mediterranean and in the Middle East, Tibet, the Himalaya, and the Andes.
+Such areas include most countries around the Mediterranean and in the Middle East, and also Tibet, the Himalaya, and the Andes.

 On numerous small islands around the globe, goats have often escaped (or have been released on purpose), forming feral populations, which create havoc through overgrazing.
 These islands are mostly without larger predators, meaning that the goats have no natural enemies here.
 Measures have been taken to rid many of these islands of their goats.